primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 #### Cases Dashboard

-The most basic view you can see is the Cases Dashboard.
+The first example below is the basic Cases Dashboard.
 If you have any
-access to cases, but no status as a manager or administrator, you will
+access to cases, but you are not a manager or an administrator, you will
 see this dashboard.
 Here, three sections appear.
 The first lists your
 total cases, as well as the number of _new_ cases. \(In this case, “new”
 means anything which has not been edited since its creation.\) The second